-At Kindertown, our educators are responsible for creating an interactive environment that not only encourages children to develop their own theories about their world, but to experiment and build upon those theories.
-Through observation, inquiry and documentation, educators extract and expand upon these concepts, connecting the children’s world to their own.
+At Kindertown, our educators are responsible for creating interactive environments that encourages children to develop their own theories about their world, as well as experiment and build upon those theories.
+Through observation and documentation, educators extract and expand upon these concepts, connecting the children’s world to their own.

 When children first come to Kindertown as toddlers, we focus on building their self-confidence, awareness and independence.
 Programming revolves around the acquisition of basic skills and relationships.